Centers & Departments

 - Coordinate care and treatment with your primary doctors.

-The Surgery Center performs regular and emergency operations for both in- and out-patients.
+The Center for Surgery and Angiography performs regular and emergency operations for both in- and out-patients.

 We provide safe and high-quality treatment and nursing care in coordination with surgeons, anesthesiologists, nurses, pharmacists, clinical technologists, radiologists, sterilization experts, janitorial workers, and relevant distributors.
-To perform various types of surgeries, we own a total of 23 operation rooms, each of which has different functions.
-In October 2014, we began to employ hybrid operation rooms equipped with a multi-axis angiography device, which are noted by many professionals.
+To perform various types of surgeries, we own a total of 25 operation rooms, each of which has different functions.
+In addition, we employ hybrid operation rooms equipped with a multi-axis angiography device, which are noted by many professionals.

 General Intensive Care Center

 The General Intensive Care center provides various types of intensive medical care for acute-phase severely-ill patients, including patients who have undergone surgery and those with internal diseases.

 “The General ICUs, which has professionals qualified by the Japanese Society of Intensive Care Medicine, is available 24 hours a day.”

 In February 2011, the General ICUs was renewed along with the establishment of 10 special ICUs and 10 high care units (HCUs), and we have worked in interprofessional cooperation with nurses, clinical technologists, and physical therapists.
 To manage severely-ill patients, we are employing advanced life-support machines, such as extracorporeal circulation devices and circulatory support equipment.

 The Emergency and Trauma Center at Keio University Hospital is committed to treating all emergency patients regardless of severity, adopting a North American approach to emergency care.

 Emergency physicians, resident doctors, and dedicated ER nurses are on duty 24 hours a day, 365 days a year, and always provide safe, high-quality emergency medical care through Keio’s unified team approach to medicine.